 The 7 Fragrance Families in Perfumery: The Official Classification

-To bring order to this complexity, the French Society of Perfumers established a taxonomy dividing fragrances into seven main fragrance families, each further refined into subfamilies that express distinct nuances and stylistic variations.
+To bring order to this complexity, the French Society of Perfumers (SFP) established an official classification system that organizes fragrances into seven major olfactory families, each further divided into subfamilies that reflect distinct stylistic and compositional nuances.

 A. Citrus Family